henrysky/astroNN/README.md

 uncertainty analysis, please see the demonstration section.

-As of now, this is a python package developing for an undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOFEE DR14 and Gaia DR1.
+As of now, this is a python package developing for an undergraduate research project on deep learning application in stellar and galactic astronomy using SDSS APOGEE DR14 and Gaia DR1.

 #### [New Draft of astroNN Documentation](https://henrysky.github.io/astroNN/)